zoopyserg/Trading-Indicators-Performance-Comparison/README.md

 ## Database Setup
 This project assumes the existence of a specific database schema.
 The repository does not currently include migration scripts to create the necessary database tables and columns.
 If needed, you may need to create these manually based on the code's expectations.

+## Contact Information

+For more information about this project, or to get in touch, please visit my [LinkedIn profile](https://www.linkedin.com/in/serge-vinogradoff/).

 # Copyright